pabloi09/personal-web-app/README.md

 This app has been developed to present myself proffesionally to the world.
 Think it as an online resume.
 It has been developed using React in the client part and Firebase in the server part.
 After finishing it, I thought it wouldn't be difficult to make it easy to install via a python script so anyone, without coding knowledge, could have they own online resume.

 ## Windows installation
 First of all, you need to have a Linux distribution.
-Nevertheless, it's easy to install one above your Window 10 system THERE IS A VIDEOTUTORIAL: https://youtu.be/tYbQJ0Pr57Y
+Nevertheless, it's easy to install one above your Windows 10 system

+THERE IS A VIDEOTUTORIAL: https://youtu.be/tYbQJ0Pr57Y
 ### Install and configure WSL
 ##### 1. Enable this feature.